 Turning on MFA for a Greentree site

-For system administrators and super users, turning on multi-factor authentication (MFA) is as easy as ticking a checkbox.
+System administrators and super users can turn on multi-factor authentication (MFA), and it’s as easy as ticking a checkbox.

 For Greentree Desktop sites, we recommend that you start by turning on MFA for one team of users at a time.
 That way, only a few users will be affected if any problems come up.
 Once you’re confident with the process, you can turn on MFA for all users (including the super user).

-For sites with eModules, WebView or Webstore, you can only turn on MFA for all users, as teams aren’t available.
+For sites with eModules, WebView or Webstore, some users can't be added to teams, which means they won't be required to use MFA unless you turn it on for all users.
 This includes eTimesheets, eHR, eCRM and eService for Organisation and Contact users.

 The first time a user logs in after MFA is turned on, they are prompted to set up their authentication methods.
 For detailed instructions, see Setting up MFA.